Load cell: Hydraulic load cell

 The hydraulic load cell uses a conventional piston and cylinder arrangement with the piston placed in a thin elastic diaphragm.
 The piston doesn't actually come in contact with the load cell.
-Mechanical stops are placed to prevent over strain of the diaphragm when the loads exceed certain limit.
+Mechanical stops are placed to prevent overstrain of the diaphragm when the loads exceed a certain limit.
 The load cell is completely filled with oil.
 When the load is applied on the piston, the movement of the piston and the diaphragm results in an increase of oil pressure.
 This pressure is then transmitted to a hydraulic pressure gauge via a high pressure hose.
 The gauge's Bourdon tube senses the pressure and registers it on the dial.
 Because this sensor has no electrical components, it is ideal for use in hazardous areas.
 Typical hydraulic load cell applications include tank, bin, and hopper weighing.
-By example, a hydraulic load cell is immune to transient voltages (lightning) so these type of load cells might be a more effective device in outdoor environments.
+By example, a hydraulic load cell is immune to transient voltages (lightning) so these types of load cells might be a more effective device in outdoor environments.
 This technology is more expensive than other types of load cells.
 It is a more costly technology and thus cannot effectively compete on a cost of purchase basis.